Schillman/terraform-registry/README.md

 ## Using Modules

-You can easily reference modules from this repository by using the `source` and `version` arguments in your Terraform configuration.
+You can easily reference modules from this repository.
+Use the `source` argument in a Modules block.

 ```hcl
 module "vending_machine" {